 During the visit we learned a few interesting facts about Malaya.
 For example, the country, which has a population of some six millions, is divided into 11 states, each with its own government.

-It's much like Canada except that these states are crowded into some 50,690 ish-educated companion is of Indian extraction.
+It's much like Canada except that these states are crowded into some 50,690 square miles . . . comparable to the size of Michigan.